pachterlab/kb_docs/docs/source/index/index_generation.rst

-The standard index type (bulk and single-cell RNA-seq)
+The standard index type (for bulk and single-cell RNA-seq quantification)
 --------------------------------------------------

 Here, we'll build an index (using the *standard* workflow) for bulk and single-cell RNA-seq.